Best Nurse Practitioner Programs in Kentucky for 2026

 University of Louisville

-• Hybrid format completable in a minimum of two years
+• Hybrid format, minimum two years full-time

-• Six concentration options within the MSN program
+• Six concentration options within the MSN

-• Holistic admissions review with 3.0 GPA recommended
+• Holistic admissions review, 3.0 GPA recommended

-• Application via NursingCAS with two recommendation letters
+• Application through NursingCAS

 • Prepares for APRN certification upon graduation